 Bikeability Level Three Cycling Training

-Level three courses are for those who have either attained level two status or adults who need to learn advanced riding techniques, to ride safely in more complex traffic situations (such as riding around major roundabouts, ring road riding, dealing with traffic islands, complex one way roads etc).
+Level three courses are for those who have either attained level two status or adults who perhaps need to build their confidence after a break from cycling or need to learn advanced riding techniques, to ride safely in more complex traffic situations (such as riding around major roundabouts, ring road riding, dealing with traffic islands, complex one way roads etc).
 The length of this course varies depending upon the level of skill and knowledge of the cyclist, but can be anywhere between three and six hours.
 There is no maximum age for this course.
-There is a charge for this course of £15 per hour.

 - Advanced understanding of the Highway Code